XyBr000/Document-Assistant/README.md

 ```sh
 python run.py
 ```
 You will be asked to input your API key.
-You can find that at https://platform.openai.com/account/api-keys
+You can find that here: (https://platform.openai.com/account/api-keys)
+#